The world's most comprehensive report about the lithium-ion battery end-of-life industry

 The lithium-ion battery end-of-life market 2018–2025

-Recycling of lithium-ion batteries is happening at a much larger rate than most companies realize.
-In 2018 97,000 tonnes of lithium-ion batteries will be recycled which is more than 50 per cent of the batteries that will reach their end of life.
+Recycling of lithium-ion batteries is happening at a much larger scale than what most people realize.
+In 2018 97,000 tonnes of lithium-ion batteries were recycled which was more than 50 per cent of the batteries that will reach their end of life.
 Far from the 2-7 per cent claimed by many researchers and other reports.

 This report explains the mechanisms and drivers of the market starting by exploring what happens with the batteries when they reach end-of-life today and then further describes what to expect when the volumes from electric vehicles start to come off the market.

-The report unveils essential information required to fully understand everything from pricing, volumes and the different processing routes available for lithium-ion batteries when they reach end-of-.
+The report unveils essential information required to fully understand everything from pricing, volumes and the different processing routes available for lithium-ion batteries when they reach their end of life.